Terraform Provider

 Using terraform apply the resources are applied in the backend:

-Terraform tells us that is going to create 3 resources, which matches what we defined in rules.tf and policy.tf.
+Terraform reports that three resources will be created, which matches what you defined in rules.tf and policy.tf.

-The resources have been created, this is how they look in Sysdig Secure:
+When the resources have been created, they appear as follows in the Sysdig Secure UI.

-But now the problem is that, if this policy triggers there’s no alert notice unless notification channels are defined.
-Creating two notification channels, one for the email and another one for slack in a file called notification.tf, will alert us when the policy is triggered:
+5. Create two notification channels, one for the email and another one for slack in a file called notification.tf.

 resource "sysdig_secure_notification_channel_email" "devops-email" {